You already know to be respectful, kind, work hard & have fun. All the other details on how we run our competitions are below.

 Silver – 230 – 254.9

-Up to 20 points for routines that are deemed unsuitable for family viewing (costume, music, choreography etc.).
+Unsuitable For family Viewing: Routines that are deemed unsuitable for family viewing (costume, music, choreography, etc.).
 This deduction will also remove the routine from eligibility for high point and judges’ choice awards.

-Up to 5 points for visual or audible coaching of the dancers during their performance, from the wings or the audience.
-Additionally, the routine will be ineligible for high point and special awards.
+Coaching: Visual or audible coaching of the dancers during their performance from the wings or the audience.
+This deduction will render the routine ineligible for high point and special awards.

 A Gems staff member or judge will issue all point deductions.
 All decisions are final.

 Performers must compete on their designated day and time.
-Routines that compete out of their scheduled time will be eligible for adjudication only.
+Routines that compete out of their scheduled time without making advance accommodation with the stage manager will be eligible for adjudication only.

 TIME LIMITS & GROUP SIZE